formidablefrank/hpc-driving-ai/README.md

 ## Contributing

 Fellow participants of this summer school are welcome to contribute.
-For research collaboration and other inquiries, LinkedIn is the best place to reach me.
+For collaboration and other inquiries you can reach me thru LinkedIn as well!

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-formidablefrank-0A66C2?style=flat&logo=linksys&logoColor=white)](https://linkedin.com/in/formidablefrank)